jhabriel/unsat-frac/README.md

-# unsat-frac: A PorePy extension package for simulating the unsatured flow in fractured porous media
+# unsat-frac: A PorePy extension package for simulating the unsaturated flow in fractured porous media
 <img src="show.gif" width="700">

 **Animation:** Fast flow of water through the fracture.